MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/container-ecosystem.md

 To understand why building a container ecosystem is so important, let's first talk about Docker.

-## Docker’s Appeal
+## Docker

 The concept of containers (namespace isolation and resource governance) has been around for a long time, going back to BSD Jails, Solaris Zones and the basic UNIX chroot (change root) mechanism.
 What Docker has done is provide a common toolset, packaging model, and deployment mechanism.
-By doing so, Docker greatly simplified the containerization and distribution of applications.
+By doing so, Docker simplified the containerization and distribution of applications.
 Those applications can then run anywhere on any Linux host, a capability we're providing on Windows as well.

-This ubiquitous technology not only simplifies management by offering the same management commands against any host, it also creates a unique opportunity for seamless DevOps.
+Ubiquitous packaging model and deployment technology simplifies management by offering the same management commands against any host and creates a unique opportunity for seamless DevOps.

 From a developer’s desktop to a testing machine to a set of production machines, a Docker image can be created that will deploy identically across any environment in seconds.
 This story has created a massive and growing ecosystem of applications packaged in Docker containers, with DockerHub, the public containerized-application registry that Docker maintains.